Make Your Own Capsule Journal

 As it grows, your collection of tiny volumes tells the story of your days, your experiences, your memories, and the meaningful steps you’re taking toward the things that matter most to you.

-If you’d like to try one for yourself, the printable template for my 12 Little Things About Your Day capsule journal and step-by-step instructions for putting it together are below!
+If you’d like to try one for yourself, the printable template for my Your Day in Moments capsule journal and step-by-step instructions for putting it together are below!
 You’ll also find an ever-growing collection of quick and colourful capsule journals in my shop.

-This cheerful little journal is all about noticing the tiny details of your day.
-It ends with an invitation to choose one idea or insight you’ll take with you into the days to come.
+This cheerful little journal is all about noticing the meaningful details of your day and the insights you gathered along the way.
+It ends with an invitation to choose one moment from your day that you want to remember.

 Step 1 - Download your capsule journal template